jtaylortech/portfolio-react/README.md

 ## Description
-This is my personal resume web app built with ReactJS. <a href="https://www.jtaylor.app">HERE.</a>
+This is my personal resume web app built using ReactJS. <a href="https://www.jtaylor.app">HERE.</a>

 ## To Run
-yarn
+- yarn
-yarn start
+- yarn start

 ## To Deploy
 - Make sure Netlify cli is globally installed